kalinni/JSSP-Tabu/README.md

 Given are _instances_ for the JSSP, where operations are sorted by their jobs.
 We parse those instances into _plans_.
 A plan has all operations sorted by machine and already gives the order in which they are executed.

 However, a plan does not contain start and end times for the operations.
-To get those, a plan is turned into a _schedule_.
-For all admissible schedules (i.e. not containing deadlocks) we obtain the optimal schedule with this ordering of steps.
+To get those, a plan is turned into its corresponding _schedule_.

-Our tabu search algorithm constructs the neighbourhood of a plan by considering all plans obtained through swapping two ''adjacent'' steps.
-Not every plan generated during a run of our tabu search can be turned into a complete schedule - some contain deadlocks caused by dependencies between machines.
+Notice: Not every plan generated during a run of our tabu search can be turned into a complete schedule - some plans contain deadlocks caused by dependencies between machines.
+As our code only checks for a reasonable order of operations located on the same machine before trying to schedule a plan, those deadlocks will only be found during scheduling.

+## Our Tabu Search Implementation

+### Neighbourhood
-During the tabu search, instead of barring the swap, we add the machine on which the swap was performed to the tabu list.
-This forces the algorithm to explore different parts of the search space and has led to better results overall.
-The tabu search terminates when no better swap has been found for a number of search steps.
-To avoid getting stuck in a local optimum too easily, the algorithm is allowed to swap any two steps of the same machine when no improvement has been found in a number of steps.
-This usually improves the overall efficacy, although at the cost of an increased computation time.
+Our tabu search algorithm constructs the neighbourhood of a plan by considering all plans obtained through swapping two ''adjacent'' operations on one machine.
+We decided on resticting swaps to neighbouring operations to keep the runtime from blowing up.
+To avoid getting stuck in a local optimum too easily, the algorithm is allowed to swap any two steps of the same machine when no improvement has been found in a number of iterations.
+This way we get a good tradeoff between runtime of the algorithm and runtime of the resulting best schedule.

+### Evaluation
+The evalutation of the neighbouring plans is done by creating the corresponding schedules and getting their respective runtimes.
+A runtime of -1 is returned for plans that contain deadlocks.

+### Recency Memory/Tabu List
+We tried several versions of the tabu list for our algorithm:
+1. tabu on both operations of the performed swap (i.e. both can not take part in any swaps for a while)
+2. tabu only on the swap undoing the performed swap
+3. tabu on the machine on which the swap took place

+Performance increased when we decided to move to tabus on machine level, probably because the number of operations or potential swaps in total was too big compared to the total number of iterations we would usually see before termination of the algorithm.

+The current implementation therefore has a recency memory storing the machines the performed swaps occured on.

+### Aspiration criterion
-To improve the results further, we have implemented a simple aspiration criterion and frequency-based penalty.
+To improve the results further, we have implemented a simple aspiration criterion to allow for good swaps to still happen, even if the respective machine is currently on the tabu list.
+Moving to machine based tabus caused the aspiration criterion to actually be relevant.
+With operation based tabus we almost never saw any use of the criterion.

+### Frequency Memory
+The same happened with the frequency memory.
+Here, too, we started by remembering how often operations where part of swaps and moved on to remembering only the machine numbers instead.
+The frequencies are used to compute a penalty which is added to the time returned for the neighbour during evaluation.
+The penalties influence increases when no improvement occures for several iterations.

+### Termination
+The tabu search terminates when no better swap has been found for a number of iterations.

 ## Parameters of the algorithm